![]() |

 to .addon

 For more complex examples, see the examples directory in the repository.
+Contents of this document:

 The graphics API abstraction is modeled after the Direct3D 12 and Vulkan APIs, so much of the terminology used should be familiar to developers that have used those before.